Author

 Link function: Like GLMs, GAMs can use different link functions depending on the distribution of the outcome variable.

-Common Applications: Modeling complex relationships in patient data where the effect of treatment or time may not be linear.
+Common Applications: Modelling complex relationships in patient data where the effect of treatment or time may not be linear.

 Purpose: GAMMs combine the flexibility of GAMs with random effects, useful for hierarchical or clustered data.